Paleontology Field Program

 Sifting and Measuring In Our Quarry

 Packing it in after a long day in the field.

 If you're tired of sitting in an armchair, reading about the adventures of others and ready to get your hands dirty the Field Paleontology Program is for you.
 Morrison Natural History Museum has partnered with the Glenrock Paleon Museum in Glenrock, Wyoming to offer the fossil expedition experience of a lifetime.

-Spend two to five days working with museum crews as they explore fossil sites of the Upper Cretaceous beds of Wyoming.
+Spend two to five days working with museum crews as they explore fossil sites of the Upper Cretaceous Lance Formation of Wyoming.
+Learn basic geological concepts to put fossils into context of time.
+Develop the eye for recognizing rock from bone as we teach you how to prospect for fossils.
 Collect at fossil microsites, containing dinosaur teeth, turtles and crocodylians, which will help to better understand the life of Late Cretaceous Wyoming.
 Help excavate the skeleton of a large ceratopsian.
-Learn mapping and jacketing techniques.
+Learn mapping and field jacketing techniques for the safe recovery of fossils bones.
 Assist in prospecting for new fossil sites, and maybe just make a huge discovery of your own.

-Participants must be at least fourteen years old, of good health, and physically able to endure the various weather and temperatures conditions of the Wyoming wilderness.
+Participants must be at least fourteen years old for the adult two-day digs and the five-day expedition, of good health, and physically able to endure the various weather and temperatures conditions of the Wyoming wilderness.
 The nature of fossil collection and excavation requires participants to be physically independent, with the ability to sit, kneel, crouch, and lay on the ground for extended periods of time in outdoor conditions.
 The activity will also include standing and walking for extended periods of time in outdoor conditions.

 |Two Day Dig||$300 per person|